-What do you do or say to help others have hope?
+What do you do or say to help others have hope with Migraine?

-Over the years I have had hundreds if not thousands of pieces of advice about my Migraines.
+Over the years, I have had hundreds, if not thousands, of pieces of advice about my Migraines.
 Most of the time it is well-intended but wildly misunderstood.
-Just do this, why can’t you do that, all you need is… Well thank you, but that’s not going to cure me.
-So when I’m talking to sufferers, such as myself, I do more listening than talking.
-If they want to talk, I listen and try to be there.
+Just do this; why can’t you do that?
+All you need is… Well thank you, but that’s not going to cure me.
+So when I’m talking to sufferers like myself, I listen more than talk.
+If they want to speak, I hear them and try to be there.
 As a woman, I like to talk things out and I don’t need an answer because there isn’t one.
-I would love a solution, but just a simple, “I’m sorry” or “how can I help?” means a lot.
+I would love a solution, but a simple “I’m sorry” or “how can I help?” means a lot.

-I started my blog as a way to talk out my feelings and to give hope and support to others.
+I started my blog as a way to talk out my feelings and give hope with migraine and support others.
 When I see someone comment on how they are feeling, I like to pass my post along to them to say, “I’m here, I understand and you are not alone.”
-I felt alone for many years with my condition and telling someone that I experience and feel the same way hopefully gives hope.
-I don’t always comment and feel that sharing my experience is more powerful by saying, “I have felt that way too, have hope you are not alone.”
-Being misunderstood is difficult and giving hope that someone else understands has been powerful to me and I hope to pass that power onto others in need.
+I felt alone for many years with my condition and telling someone that I experience and feel the same way hopefully gives hope with migraine.
+I don’t always comment and think sharing my experience is more powerful by saying, “I have felt that way too, have hope you are not alone.”
+Being misunderstood is difficult and giving hope that someone else understands has been influential to me and I hope to pass that power on to others in need.